atomisthq/docs/docs/user/drift-report.md

 ![Sunburst chart for Maven dependencies](../img/web-maven-sunburst.png)

-This sunburst has two rings.
+This sunburst chart has two rings.
 The inner ring is a band of drift severity.
 In the outer band, each segment represents the property that's drifting -- in this case, a maven dependency with varying versions.

-In the pictured chart, many Maven dependencies have zero drift: there is only one version in use in all our repositories.
+In the pictured chart, many Maven dependencies have zero drift: there is only one version in use in all of our repositories.
 Other dependencies have more drift.
 Hovering over the segments under Medium, I learned that `junit` has seven variants.

 To investigate further, click the "Manage" button.